pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

    The following general options can be used for specifying additional information for the connection:

-   * The :ref:`--default-namespace general option` defines the default namespace to be used if a command does not specify a namespace.
+   * The :ref:`--default-namespace general option` defines the :term:`default namespace`
+     to be used if a command does not specify a namespace.
    * The :ref:`--user general option` defines the user name for authenticating with the WBEM server.